OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:57

-Just as the living Father sent Me and I live because of the Father, so the one who feeds on Me will live because of Me.
+Just as the living Father sent Me and I live because of the Father, so the one who partakes of Me will live because of Me.

 ## John 6:58

 This is the bread that has come down from heaven.
-Your ancestors ate manna and died, but whoever feeds on this bread will live forever.”
+Your forefathers ate manna and died, but whoever feeds on this bread will live forever.”

 ## John 6:59